 RealityServer® must use a 64-bit CPU.
 Multicore CPUs are supported.

-Iray Photoreal can work on CPU or GPU however use of a modern GPU is highly recommended for best performance.
-Iray Interactive and Iray Realtime modes require a supported GPU.
-For CUDA based rendering modes a Compute Capability 2.0 or later GPU is required as well as a driver supporting CUDA 8.0.
+Iray Photoreal and Iray Interactive modes can work on CPU or GPU however use of a modern GPU is highly recommended for best performance.
+For CUDA based rendering modes a Compute Capability 3.0 or later GPU is required as well as a driver supporting CUDA 9.0.
 The following GPUs are officially supported:

 For correct operation of graphics hardware it is essential to utilise up to date drivers.
 The following drivers have been tested and are known to work well with RealityServer: